 Study Groups are lively forums for discussing subjects of mutual interest in informed ways.
-They are free and are held either weekly or bi-weekly at the Carnegie Centre or the Gathering Place.
+They are free and are held either weekly or bi-weekly.
 Participants are free to join these groups at any stage.
 Readings are available at the groups, and form the focus of each session, sometimes leading to conversations that carry on for years.
 Groups are facilitated by Hum students, alumni and staff, plus people from the wider community.

 Questions about Public Programmes?